-There are books we finish and immediately forget.
-You probably know the type.
-They pass through the mind, leaving behind a faint impression that fades somewhere between the last page and the next morning’s coffee.
+There are books we finish and forget about.
+They leave behind a faint impression that fades somewhere between the last page and the next morningβs coffee.

 You might read them once and put them back on the shelf, assuming the experience is over.
-Yet something about them keeps returning.
-A sentence hits you while walking down the street.
+And yet they keep returning.
 A scene resurfaces during a conversation with someone.
 Or someday, somewhere, an idea quietly interferes with the way you interpret an ordinary moment.

 Years pass.
 And the touch is still there.
 It is an odd phenomenon that thousands of books exist in the world, yet only a small handful seem capable of following us through time like this.